flowground/amazonaws-com-codepipeline-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### StartPipelineExecution
-### Starts the specified pipeline.
-Specifically, it begins processing the latest commit to the source location specified as part of the pipeline.
+> Starts the specified pipeline.
+Specifically, it begins processing the latest commit to the source location specified as part of the pipeline.<br/>

 #### Input Parameters
 * `Action` - _required_